A game of charades can be chaos, but when playing with young kids the game goes to a new level of silliness!

-Helping a group of children understand the basics of the game will take some explaining.
+Helping children understand the basics of charades will take some explaining.
 But follow our step by step explanations and it will be a breeze.

 We will walk through of all the fundamental gestures of the game, with examples and illustrations to help you explain this to your teams.